shaktipanda1235/KPMG_Virtual_Internship/README.md

  * A model was created using full datasets as previously train-test split was compromising patterns present in train dataset.
  # Prediction
  * The new customer dataset was converted to similar structure to that of train dataset and prediction was carried out.
- * Deciding factor job_industry_category was plotted for better understanding of important customers from different job category.
+ * Deciding factor job_industry_category of 'Manufacturing' has an important potential to tap on.
    ![image](https://user-images.githubusercontent.com/102746816/161388710-15465da4-1279-445d-989d-1ceb6b7d0514.png)

  # Visualisation